-13. Asbestos
+14. Asbestos

-There is no asbestos on site.
-(Delete as appropriate) There is asbestos on site and locations can be found in the local asbestos management plan (LAMP).
+There is asbestos on site and locations can be found in the local asbestos management plan (LAMP).
 If asbestos is in good condition and is not going to be disturbed or damaged, there is no risk to health.
 However, if it is disturbed or damaged it can become a risk as asbestos fibres are released into the air and people can breathe them in.